IQuOD/AutoQC/README.md

 The easiest way to set up AutoQC is via [Docker](https://www.docker.com/); install Docker per their website, and then grab the autoqc image:

 ```
-docker pull billmills/autoqc
+docker pull iquod/autoqc
 ```

 Start the image via

 ```
-docker run -i -t billmills/autoqc /bin/bash
+docker run -i -t iquod/autoqc /bin/bash
 ```

 And you'll find AutoQC all set up and ready to use in the directory `/AutoQC`.
 Note that the version of AutoQC that ships with the docker image may be behind master on GitHub; you can always do `git pull origin master` from the `/AutoQC` directory inside the image, if you need an update.

-If you want to run AutoQC without Docker, have a look at the setup steps in `Dockerfile`; these correspond to the same setup steps you'll need to do on a similar machine (ie on Debian with miniconda already installed).
+If you want to run AutoQC without Docker, have a look at the setup steps in `docker/Dockerfile`; these correspond to the same setup steps you'll need to do on a similar machine (ie on Debian with miniconda already installed).

 ### AutoQC on AWS